 Students who did not complete the required courses for Admission may have those courses added to an individualized program of study by the Department Chair.
 See Admission Criteria for the Post-Graduate Certificate section of this catalog for details.

-Level II: Clinical Management for Specialty Care (25 didactic credits - 0 clinical credits) NM700 The Role of the Nurse-Midwife in Health Care Delivery Systems (3-0)
+NM700 The Role of the Nurse-Midwife in Health Care Delivery Systems (3-0)